Best-Rated Car Servicing

 Compare car servicing centres in New Zealand at Canstar Blue.
-Oil Changers, Advantage Tyre Solutions, AA Auto Service, Pit Stop and Midas were compared on Overall Satisfaction, Value for Money, Effectiveness, Time Taken, Customer Service and Cost of Parts.
+Oil Changers, Pit Stop and AA Auto Centres were compared on Overall Satisfaction, Cost of Parts, Customer Service, Effectiveness, Time Taken and Value for Money.

 See our Ratings Methodology.